nci-training/NCI_data_training/docs/_notebook/climate/climate_withtable.rst

 Option 2: VDI

 It is highly recommended to use the CLEX conda environment in hh5.
-To use hh5 conda environment, you need to join hh5 through `NCI's identifity management system`_.
+To use hh5 conda environment, you need to join hh5 through `NCI's identity management system`_.

-.. _NCI's identifity management system: https://my.nci.org.au/mancini/project/hh5/join
+.. _NCI's identity management system: https://my.nci.org.au/mancini/project/hh5/join

 Alternatively, you can create your own environment on the VDI based on personal needs.
 Please refer to instructions on `how to set up your conda environment on VDI <../prep/python_on_vdi.rst>`_.